Terrified of Climate Change - Eco-Anxiety as a New Mental Health Challenge

 2. Control Your Information Intake

-Following climate change news around the clock only amplifies anxiety.
+Following climate anxiety news around the clock only amplifies anxiety.
 Narrow your sources to one or two you trust, and set specific times to check them (for example, 10 minutes in the morning only).
-Distance yourself from media that sensationalizes catastrophic headlines, and consciously choose outlets that report on solutions and progress (such as the Solutions Journalism Network).
+Distance yourself from media that sensationalizes catastrophic headlines, and consciously choose outlets that report on solutions and progress.

 3. Convert Anxiety into Action

 Converting anxiety into action is the most effective way to counter helplessness.
 At the individual level: rethinking your diet (reducing meat consumption is one of the biggest CO2 reductions an individual can make), changing transportation habits, reducing energy consumption.
-At the community level: joining local environmental organizations, signing petitions, voting in elections.
+At the community level: joining local organizations tackling environmental issues, signing petitions, voting in elections.
 The feeling that "there's something I can do" counteracts helplessness.

 4. Build Connections